Christmas in Nepal – Celebration 2024/2025

 Christmas Nepal

-You will have to visit churches during Christmas as it is decorated in the most beautiful way.
-Christmas Trees are decorated beautifully with bells, stars, reindeer, gift boxes, and many other decorations and the twinkling stars add more beauty to the decoration.
-People sing and dance in the church they thank Jesus for giving them life.
-Normally, Christian people host parties or any kind of feast in their house.
+It would help to visit churches during Christmas as they are decorated most beautifully.
+Christmas trees are decorated beautifully with bells, stars, reindeer, gift boxes, and many other decorations, and the twinkling stars add more beauty to the decorations.
+People sing and dance in the church and thank Jesus for giving them life.
+Typically, Christian people host parties or feasts in their houses.

 Interested to Travel in Nepal?
 Make Free Inquiry !